How to Prepare Your Child for Pediatric Dermatology Care

 If your child suffers from psoriasis, acne, or another known medical condition, you may find children’s books that address those topics.
-That can make it easier for younger children to understand why their skin need special attention from a dermatologist.
+That can make it easier for younger children to understand why their skin needs special attention from a dermatologist.

 If your child requires a more extensive procedure like mole removal, you may help your child understand the process in advance.
 The professionals in our pediatric dermatology office can also help explain all procedures to your children if needed.
 We always take care to make procedures as comfortable as possible for children of all ages.

 A hemangioma is a red birthmark that can appear anywhere on the body of a newborn.
 It may also develop within the first week or two of life.
 The mark is created by a network of blood vessels, which explains the red appearance.
 While the birthmark often fades over time and may need no medical intervention, you should contact the professionals at Derick Dermatology if you notice the birthmark growing or changing.

 Many people associate psoriasis with adulthood, but the condition may make its first appearance during childhood or the teenage years.
 It’s caused by excessive skin cell growth that leads to raised, red rashes that are often covered in white or silver scales.
 In some cases, psoriasis patches are mistaken for extreme diaper rash by parents.
 Our pediatric dermatologist can determine the type of psoriasis and provide lotions and other topical treatments that ease discomfort quickly.
 Our trained team can also provide ongoing care to limit the number of flare-ups experienced.